Healthcare in Kosovo: Primary Health Care (PHC)

-Primary Health Care relates to the professional health care services offered to the community, usually from a nurse or general practitioner.
+Primary health care relates to the professional health care services offered to the community, usually from a nurse or general practitioner.
 It covers a wide range of health and preventative services such as supporting and taking care equally for all community, including those who have lower income, provide health education, counseling disease prevention, screening and promoting better living environments.
 Primary health care became a fundamental concept for World Health Organization as a result of the Alma Ata Declaration (1978).
 Since the Declaration of Alma-Ata, health situation at country level has gone through major changes.
 There have been many modifications in demographic profiles, socio-economic environment and reducement of risk exposure and common diseases.

 Primary health care is available for individuals and families, coming from different municipalities, with affordable costs that can be covered by the Government funds as well as community.

-Kosovo consists of an overall 36 municipalities, all of which has their own PHC medical centers.
+Kosovo consists of an overall 36 municipalities, all of which have their own PHC medical centers.
 Kosovo Primary Health Care is organized in two separate levels such as: Family Medicine Centers (FM) and Ambulatory Health Care Units.

-Geographically isolated municipalities, have established also some maternities, such as Women Welfare Centers, that serve for women emergency well-being cases.
+Geographically isolated municipalities have established also some maternities, such as Women Welfare Centers, that serve for women emergency well-being cases.